Meeting and surpassing all audience expectations every day, doing what I was born to do.

 That basically they're not allowed to fire back.

-There's got to be a reason though, and it's probably because the terrorist firing the thing is dressed like a civilian.
+And it's probably because the terrorist firing the thing is dressed like a civilian.

-Well, pretty much we you know, because you know uh I don't know if I can say this, but all hell breaks loose whenever you know an innocent civilian is killed, but are you saying they can't return fire even after they've been fired upon?
+Well, pretty much, you know, because you know, I don't know if I can say this, but all hell breaks loose whenever, you know, an innocent civilian is killed.

 No, not really.

-That's that's the impression that I get.
+That's the impression that I get.

-This was the actual Afghan army, not Afghan police officers who did the blue on Green firing deal.
+This was the actual Afghan Army, not Afghan police officers, who did the blue-on-green firing deal.

 And we did.

-We did fire back then, but it's gonna it's gonna be an interesting thing to watch to see what happens as far as as politics, the thing with Karzai, you know, he's gonna say, you know, we're shooting the Afghan army.
+But it's going to be an interesting thing to watch to see what happens as far as politics, the thing with Karzai.

-I'm gonna be watching that pretty close.
+I'm going to be watching that pretty close.

 Yeah, I watched that.